blitz0p3rations/blitz0p3rations.github.io/_posts/2019-12-30-Password-spraying-blacklist-bypass.md

 # Password spraying blacklist bypass

-In order to bypass common blacklist feutures that nowdays obstacole the attacks of a potential attacker, we need to use AWS IAM proxy so that every request made by us will be passed from different regions netblock.
+In order to bypass common blacklist features that nowadays obstacle the attacks of a potential attacker, we need to use AWS IAM proxy so that every request made by us will be passed from different regions netblock.

 Be sure to set up a user with these roles:
 - AWSServiceRoleForOrganizations
 - AWSServiceRoleForSupport
 - AWSServiceRoleForTrustedAdvisor

-After that we can use [credmaster] (https://github.com/knavesec/CredMaster).
+After that, we can use [credmaster] (https://github.com/knavesec/CredMaster).

-It support differnet mode, such as OWA,O365 and others, in this example I performed the attack on the O365 of the company I work in order to test the detection of the SOC.
+It supports different modes, such as OWA, O365 and others, in this example, I performed the attack on the O365 of the company I work for in order to test the detection of the SOC.

-To perform the attack, just insert your AWS access keys and prepare two wordlists, one with emails adresses and one with a list of password (remember to consider the psw policy of the domain).
+To perform the attack, just insert your AWS access keys and prepare two wordlists, one with email addresses and one with a list of passwords (remember to consider the PSW policy of the domain).

 - `python3 credmaster.py --plugin 0365 --access_key XYZ --secret_access_key XYZ -u emails.txt -p passwords.txt -t 10`